npm/gauge/README.md

   your combination of OS, color and unicode support.
 In practice this means that Windows always gets ASCII by default, Mac almost always gets unicode, and everyone almost always gets color.
-Unicode is detected with [has-unicode] and color is detected with [has-color].
+Unicode is detected with [has-unicode] and color is detected by checking platform and TERM env var.
   Theme selection is done by the internal [themes] module, which you can use directly.
 * **template**: Describes what you want your gauge to look like.
 The default is what npm uses.
 Detailed [documentation] is later in this document.